AbdArdati/PDFQueryAI/README.md

 - ❓ **Submitting queries to retrieve information from uploaded PDFs**.
 - 📊 **Tracking PDF usage statistics**.
 - 🔧 **Performing administrative operations like clearing data and deleting files**.
+- 🔍 **Viewing PDF files**
+- 📝 **Prompt templates management**

 ### Key Features 🔑

 1. **PDF Management**:
-   - **Upload PDFs**: Users can upload PDF files, which are then processed and stored in a database.
+   - **Upload PDFs**: 📤 Users can upload PDF files through the upload interface.
+These files are processed and stored in the system.
-   - **List PDFs**: Users can view a list of uploaded PDF files.
+   - **List PDFs**: 📋 Users can view a list of all uploaded PDF files through the available PDFs interface.
-   - **Delete PDFs**: Users can delete specific PDF files from the system.
+   - **Delete PDFs**: 🗑️ Users can remove specific PDF files using the delete functionality available in the PDF management interface.
+   - **View PDFs**: 👁️ Users can open and view the content of PDF files in a new browser tab directly from the list of PDFs.

 2. **Query Handling**:
-   - **Ask Questions**: Users can submit questions that the application attempts to answer using information from uploaded PDFs.
+   - **Ask Questions to PDF**: 🤔 Users can submit questions about the content of uploaded PDFs using the query interface.
+The application uses the AI model to provide answers based on the PDF contents.
-   - **AI Integration**: Uses a language model to generate answers based on the contents of the PDFs and the provided query.
+   - **AI Integration**: 🤖 The Ollama3.1 model is used to generate answers to queries from the content of the PDFs.
+This functionality is accessible through the AI query interface.
+  - **Prompt Templates**: 📝 Users can view and select from various prompt templates to guide the AI's responses, ensuring they are tailored to specific needs.
+(Currently in progress, with frontend Create, Update, and Delete to be implemented.)

 3. **Statistics and Administration**:
-   - **Clear Chat History**: Allows clearing of previous chat interactions.
+   - **Clear Chat History**: 🧹 Users can clear previous chat interactions using the clear chat history button in the query section.
-   - **Clear Database**: Deletes all stored data and PDFs.
+   - **Clear Database**: 🚮 Deletes all stored PDFs and related data, effectively resetting the application’s state.
+This action is available in the database management section.
-   - **PDF Usage Statistics**: Provides statistics on how often each PDF has been queried.
+   - **PDF Usage Statistics**: 📈 Provides information on how frequently each PDF has been queried, viewable through the statistics dashboard.

+### HTML Interfaces Overview 🖥️

+1. **Document Interaction Dashboard**:
+   - **Homepage**: 🏠 Features interfaces for asking questions about PDF content and interacting with the Ollama3 AI model.
+It also displays query and PDF usage statistics.
+   - **PDF Query Section**: ❓ Allows users to submit questions about PDFs and view responses.
+   - **AI Query Section**: 🤖 Provides functionality to query the Ollama3.1 AI model independently of PDFs.
+   - **Statistics Section**: 📊 Displays usage statistics for both queries and PDFs.

+2. **PDF Management and Statistics**:
+   - **Upload and List PDFs**: 📤📋 An interface to upload new PDFs, view a list of all uploaded PDFs, and access each PDF file.
+   - **Database Management**: 🗑️ Provides options to clear the database and manage stored PDFs.
+   - **Statistics Dashboard**: 📈 Shows statistics related to the total number of PDFs and documents in the vector store.

 ## Low-Level Overview 🔍